Statute of Anne: Stationers' Company

-Lapse of the Licensing Act
+Lapse of the Licensing of the Press Act 1662

-The result of this environment was the lapse of the Licensing Act.
+The Licensing of the Press Act 1662 (14 Cha.
+2. c.
+33), which was continued by the Licensing of the Press Act 1664 (16 Cha.
+2. c.
+8), the Licensing of the Press (No. 2) Act 1664 (16 & 17 Cha.
+2. c.
+7), the Licensing of the Press Act 1665 (17 Cha.
+2. c.
+4), the Administration of Intestates' Estate Act 1685 (1 Ja.
+2. c.
+17) and the Estreats (Personal Representatives) Act 1692 (4 Will. & Mar. c.
+24), lapsed in 25 April 1694.

 In November 1694, a committee was appointed by the Commons to see what laws were "lately expired and expiring [and] fit to be revived and continued".
-The Committee reported in January 1695, and suggested the renewal of the Licensing Act; this was included in the "Continuation Bill", but rejected by the House of Commons on 11 February.
-When it reached the House of Lords, the Lords re-included the Licensing Act, and returned the bill to the Commons.
+The Committee reported in January 1695, and suggested the renewal of the 1662 act; this was included in the "Continuation Bill", but rejected by the House of Commons on 11 February.
+When it reached the House of Lords, the Lords re-included the 1662 act, and returned the bill to the Commons.
 In response, a second committee was appointed – this one to produce a report indicating why the Commons disagreed with the inclusion of the Licensing Act, and chaired by Edward Clarke.
-This committee soon reported to the Commons, and Clarke was ordered to carry a message to the Lords requesting a conference over the Act.
-On 18 April 1695, Clarke met with representatives of the Lords, and they agreed to allow the Continuation Bill to pass without the renewal of the Licensing Act.
+This committee soon reported to the Commons, and Clarke was ordered to carry a message to the Lords requesting a conference over the 1662 act.
+On 18 April 1695, Clarke met with representatives of the Lords, and they agreed to allow the Continuation Bill to pass without the renewal of the act.
 With this, "the Lords' decision heralded an end to a relationship that had developed throughout the sixteenth and seventeenth centuries between the State and the Company of Stationers", ending both nascent publishers' copyright and the existing system of censorship.